 Passengers Connecting to Public Charters from Another Airline

 If you are connecting to or from one of our flights, take advantage of technology by printing your connecting* boarding cards either at home before your departure or at one of our check-in locations.
 Counter and Gate Agents will do their best to provide priority boarding and re-entry through security for those passengers having to exit the secure area to claim checked baggage, check in again and re-enter through TSA Security.
-Please allow a minimum of 2 hours (3 hours in Dallas-DFW and Nashville -BNA) between connecting flights if you are checking baggage to ensure you make your connecting flights.
+Please allow a minimum of 2 hours between connecting flights if you are checking baggage to ensure you make your connecting flights.

 When you check-in, your baggage will be identified as checked and connecting baggage so that Agents can help expedite the delivery of checked baggage for added convenience.
 Communication and information are key…We are happy to help you get to your connecting flight faster but our success in that task depends on the information you provide!
 Please make your travel planner aware of your connection or, if booking directly with us, add your connecting flight information to your reservation through your Public Charters, Inc. account.
-Just log in, select your flight by clicking on it, then click on “Click [HERE} to provide your connecting flight details”.
+Just log in to your account at publiccharters.com to provide your connecting flight details”.
 If you need assistance, contact our Call Center at (877)359-7595.

 * Please note that Public Charters, Inc. boarding cards are NOT available to print online or in advance.

 On Duty Military Personnel

 US Government Military Personnel traveling on duty may check bags for free and are not subject to additional baggage fees.
 Personnel must be dressed in uniform and present a valid US Government Military ID at check-in.